onniro/2PACMPEG/README.txt

         folder of the ffmpeg executable
     -   click on start to launch FFmpeg

-thanks to mastermind graphix designer Karkgami for the icon
+thanks to mastermind graphix designer Karkagami for the icon